metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

 sync with changes to application inputs e.g. from new code releases.

-You should already be familiar with using ``rose app-upgrade`` (see the :ref:`Upgrade tutorial <tutorial-rose-upgrade-macros>` and the concepts in the reference material.
+You should already be familiar with using ``rose app-upgrade`` (see the :ref:`Upgrading tutorial <tutorial-rose-upgrade-macros>` and the concepts in the reference material).

 ..
 TODO - link reference material when translated